Stuxnet: Media coverage

-Since 2010, there has been extensive international media coverage on Stuxnet and its aftermath.
-In early commentary, The Economist pointed out that Stuxnet was "a new kind of cyber-attack."
+Since 2010, there has been extensive international news media coverage on Stuxnet and its aftermath.
+In early commentary, The Economist pointed out that Stuxnet was "a new kind of cyber-attack".
 On 8 July 2011, Wired then published an article detailing how network security experts were able to decipher the origins of Stuxnet.
-In that piece, Kim Zetter claimed that Stuxnet's "cost–benefit ratio is still in question."
+In that piece, Kim Zetter claimed that Stuxnet's "cost–benefit ratio is still in question".
 Later commentators tended to focus on the strategic significance of Stuxnet as a cyber weapon.
-Following the Wired piece, Holger Stark called Stuxnet the "first digital weapon of geopolitical importance, it could change the way wars are fought."
-Meanwhile, Eddie Walsh referred to Stuxnet as "the world's newest high-end asymmetric threat."
-Ultimately, some claim that the "extensive media coverage afforded to Stuxnet has only served as an advertisement for the vulnerabilities used by various cybercriminal groups."
+Following the Wired piece, Holger Stark called Stuxnet the "first digital weapon of geopolitical importance, it could change the way wars are fought".
+Meanwhile, Eddie Walsh referred to Stuxnet as "the world's newest high-end asymmetric threat".
+Ultimately, some claim that the "extensive media coverage afforded to Stuxnet has only served as an advertisement for the vulnerabilities used by various cybercriminal groups".
 While that may be the case, the media coverage has also increased awareness of cyber security threats.

 Alex Gibney's 2016 documentary Zero Days covers the phenomenon around Stuxnet.
 A zero-day (also known as 0-day) vulnerability is a computer-software vulnerability that is unknown to, or unaddressed by, those who should be interested in mitigating the vulnerability (including the vendor of the target software).
 Until the vulnerability is mitigated, hackers can exploit it to adversely affect computer programs, data, additional computers or a network.

 In 2016, it was revealed that General James Cartwright, the former head of the U.S. Strategic Command, had leaked information related to Stuxnet.
 He later pleaded guilty for lying to FBI agents pursuing an investigation into the leak.
 On 17 January 2017, he was granted a full pardon in this case by President Obama, thus expunging his conviction.